svv98/odin-recipes/README.md

 - A better understanding of web structure and the importance of clear, simple navigation.
 - A hands-on approach to applying basic HTML tags in a real-world project.
 - Confidence in linking pages and managing content in a multi-page website.

+Update: I added a style.css file to introduce custom styling to the website.
+This update improves the visual presentation of the pages, enhancing readability and user experience while allowing me to practice applying external CSS styles to HTML elements.